Trade directory · Quincy metro · Massachusetts

 Licensing Requirements

-Massachusetts requires a Home Improvement Contractor license for projects over $1,000.
-Must pass written exam covering business law and consumer protection.
-License renewal required every 2 years with continuing education.
+Massachusetts requires Home Improvement Contractor Registration for projects over $1,000.
+Must pass written exam, provide financial statements, and maintain $5,000 surety bond.
 Commercial pesticide applicator license required for chemical treatments through MA Department of Agricultural Resources.
+Registration renewed annually.

 §2